AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 * Ability to edit the board name, description, board visibility settings, and other configuration.
 * Ability to delete a post on the board in case the post is not suitable to the audience.
-* Moderator receives ‘Report Abuse’ notifications for the board.
+* Moderator receives 'Report Abuse' notifications for the board.
 * Moderator receives curation requests if no SME is present for the board.

 +++